Sage Barista Express Review

-Ultimately, if you are looking for an easy-to-use machine that delivers you a standard cup of coffee at the touch of a button, then this probably isn’t the right one for you.
+Ultimately, if you are looking for a machine that delivers you a standard cup of coffee at the touch of a button, then this probably isn’t the right one for you.

-- Integrated grinder for freshly ground beans.
+- Integrated conical burr grinder for freshly ground beans.

 - Dose control grinding and pressure control which takes the confusion out of achieving perfectly ground coffee.

 - Digital temperature control.

 - Cleaning can be a bit of a faff (but this is be expected with a quality bean-to-cup machine) keep it clean, and you’ll continue to have great coffee.

 - It is not a one-button-does-all kind of coffee maker, so, it might take a bit of practice.

 Breakdown of the Sage Barista Express and its functions